Skip to content

 A Living Collection Worth Exploring

-Our vintage collection changes as new pieces are sourced and others find new homes.
-Each piece is individually assessed and selected - we don't carry vintage furniture that doesn't meet the same standard we apply to everything else in our showroom.
+Our vintage collection changes regularly as new pieces arrive and others find new homes.
+Every item is individually sourced and assessed to ensure it meets the same standards as everything else in our showroom.

 See It in Person at Our Vancouver Showroom